 “Is that cricket treating you alright, Bob?”
 Jay pat his shoulder.
 “You wanna finish your chicken nuggets?”

-“It has a campy charm,” agreed Jay.
+“It has campy charm,” agreed Jay.

 Bob munched chicken nuggets as he watched the end credits.
 His eyes lingered on each still image.
-“I’m so high—I can’t see that as anything other than a drawing,” he said.
+“I’m so high—I can’t see that as anything but a drawing,” he said.
 “That’s not a giant robot, it’s a drawing of a giant robot.
 That’s not a laser, that’s a drawing of a laser.
 That’s not the moon, it’s—”

 “Try the back porch,” said Bob.
 “The view’s beautiful!”

 Jay stepped out on Bob’s back porch, a concrete step overlooking grass.
-In the distance a forest crawled west up the Bighorn Mountains.
+In the distance a forest crawled up the Bighorn Mountains.
 Stars flocked around a full moon.

 “Yeah!
 I haven’t seen you in—” She couldn’t complete the thought, so she shook her head.
 “Ages, I guess.”